mriot/flex/README.md

-# (WIP) FLEX - a flexible theming assistant
+# (WIP) FLEX 💪 - a flexible theming assistant

+## A simple browser extension to inject your code on the fly.

+### It does not require any special permissions and does nothing until you grant access to the current page by pressing its icon.

-## Basic usage
+## 📝 Basic usage

-1) Install this extension in your browser (tested in chrome but should run everywhere (maybe not IE or Edge))
+1) Install this extension in your browser (tested in chrome but should also run in firefox)
 2) Setup a local WebSocket server - e.g. use [gulp-ws-server](https://www.npmjs.com/package/gulp-ws-server)
 3) Point the server at whatever URL you set in the extension's options page
    - Default is `ws://localhost:3210/dev`

+## 🚨 Important

+Always start your WebSocket server **first**.
+Upon activation the extension will immediately attempt to connect to your server **once**.
+If that doesn't work, it will stay inactive.
+However, pressing the icon again will trigger another attempt.

+## 📌 Use cases

+1) You'll find one or two.
+Below is mine. :)
+2) I do a lot of theming (CSS, JS) for our company's WordPress sites and it can become cumbersome to copy & paste the code and reload the page for every little change

-## Extension API
+## 🧩 Extension API

-To communicate from your project with the extension, you can use this simple API.
-Further down is a full example on how it could look like in a real project.
+Communication between your project and the extension is made over WebSockets.
+You can use the following API to tell the extension what you want to do:

 ``` javascript
 // Example of a JSON stringified object ready to be sent to the extension